Euro zone bond sell-off gathers pace on ECB exit bets

-* DGAP-NEWS: IKB DEUTSCHE INDUSTRIEBANK AG/HPS INVESTMENT PARTNERS, LLC: IKB DEUTSCHE INDUSTRIEBANK AG SELLS IKB LEASING GROUP TO HPS INVESTMENT PARTNERS

-LONDON, June 28 Euro zone bond yields rose sharply for a second straight day on Wednesday on expectations the European Central Bank will announce a reduction of stimulus as soon as September.
+LONDON, June 28 (Reuters) - Euro zone bond yields rose sharply for a second straight day on Wednesday on expectations the European Central Bank will announce a reduction of stimulus as soon as September.

 Yields rose sharply after ECB President Mario Draghi on Tuesday opened the door to tweaks in the bank's aggressive stimulus policy, with short-dated German yields hitting a one-year high.